Board of Governors

 No. The Council, as well as the Board, relies upon the Principal and his Senior Leadership Team (SLT) to administer the school’s policies and programmes.
 Monthly reports are issued by the Principal to the Board so it can compare results with approved aims, policies and programmes.

-The Board holds regular Board meetings once a month whilst the school is in session, and not less than 10 times per year.
-Regular meetings are attended by Board members only, unless other persons have been specifically invited to give a presentation to the Board in relation to proposals put before the Board.
-The regular Board meetings are also attended by the Clerk to the Board, who is a non-voting attendee with a range of responsibilities such as formulating the Board agenda in association with the Chairman, taking and circulating the minutes of all meeting of the Board and maintaining the official copy of the Policies Manual.
+The Board holds regular Board meetings not less than 4 times per year.
+Regular meetings are attended by Board, the Principal and the Business Operations Director only, unless other persons have been specifically invited to give a presentation to the Board in relation to proposals put before the Board.
+The regular Board meetings are also attended by the Clerk to the Board, who is a non-voting attendee with a range of responsibilities such as formulating the Board agenda in association with the Chair, taking and circulating the minutes of all meeting of the Board and maintaining the official copy of the Policies Manual.

-Yes.
-The Board will hold at least one open meeting per year with parents and teachers of the school, where progress and planning by the school can be discussed, and questions from parents and teachers answered.
+Generally, yes.
+The Board shall hold at least one open meeting per year with parents and teachers of the school, where progress and planning by the school can be discussed, and questions from parents and teachers answered.

 Q: Does the Board of Governors and the PTA (Parent Teacher Association) have any contact with each other?